helm/charts/stable/airflow/README.md

 ```
 Where `redshift-user.txt` contains the user secret as a single text string.

-### Use precreated secret for postgres and redis
+### Use precreated secret for airflow secrets or environment variables

-You can use a precreated secret for the connection credentials to both postgresql and redis.
+You can use a precreated secret for the connection credentials, or general environment variables.
 To do
 so specify in values.yaml `existingAirflowSecret`, where the value is the name of the secret which has
-postgresUser, postgresPassword, and redisPassword defined.
+postgresUser, postgresPassword, and redisPassword etc. is defined.
 If not specified, it will fall back to using
 `secrets.yaml` to store the connection credentials by default.

+Map each specific secret to specific environment variables in your values.yaml.
+Where envVar is the airflow environment
+variable to populate and secretKey is the key that contains your secret value in your kubernetes secret:
+existingAirflowSecret: my-airflow-secrets
+airflow:
+    secretsMapping:
+      - envVar: AIRFLOW__LDAP__BIND_PASSWORD
+        secretKey: ldapBindPassword

+      - envVar: POSTGRES_USER
+        secretKey: airflowPostgresUser

+      - envVar: POSTGRES_PASSWORD
+        secretKey: airflowPostgresPassword

+      - envVar: REDIS_PASSWORD
+        secretKey: airflowRedisPassword

 ### Local binaries